Parking Policy and Regulations

 - Loading zones are located throughout the campus and are reserved for people loading and unloading heavy or bulky items.

-- Metered and signed loading zones may be used for no longer than 24 minutes.
+- Metered and signed loading zones may be used for no longer than the posted time.

 - Loading zones are enforced at all times unless otherwise posted.

-- Loading docks are reserved for delivery vehicles including private vehicles making deliveries, but may be used for no longer than 24 minutes.
+- Loading docks are reserved for delivery vehicles including private vehicles making deliveries, but may be used for no longer than the posted time.

 III.
 Parking Permits: Applicability, Duration, Eligibility, and Issuance